JoeD6/hello-world/README.md

 She really should have noticed, there were so many red flags.

 Why do scuba divers fall backwards out of boats?
-Becasue if they fell forwards they would fall into the boat.
+Becasue if they fell forwards they would hit the boat.

-If you are looking for Will Smith, make sure to chech for fresh prints.
+If you are looking for Will Smith, make sure to check for fresh prints.

 How many sides does a circle have?
 2. The outside and the inside.